AdguardTeam/AdguardKnowledgeBase/pages/02.general/01.adguard-ad-filters/docs.en.md

 ## Safari filter

-Filter that blocks ads on iOS mobile devices in Safari browser.
-Contains all known mobile ad networks.
+Special filter for Safari 9 and above on iOS and MacOS to use in combination with AdGuard (or other) filter lists.
+We need a seperate filter because Safari's Content Blocking API does not fully support AdGuard's advanced rules syntax.
 This filter is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) license.

 [View all the rules](https://filters.adtidy.org/extension/chromium/filters/12.txt)